 - Take a rest day every 48-72 hours.
 Workouts back-to-back are okay, but make sure to have a recovery day in between

 - Every 3-5 weeks, take a recovery week.
 That doesn’t mean you STOP working out.
 This means in recovery weeks, you still lift, but less weight.
-It’s all about consistency, not destroying your body with max reps.
+It’s all about consistency, not destroying your body.

-When we book gym sessions at our studio, we usually start you out a couple of days a week so you can achieve that balance of growth and recovery.
+In our studio, members complete training sessions 2-4x per week to achieve that balance of growth and recovery.
 We’re here to set you up for success both in and out of the gym.

 2. Warm-up and stretching